Does quantum mechanics require "conspiracy"?

 \section{Past Hypothesis}

 \begin{question} It is thought that the Past Hypothesis and the Statistical Postulate are sufficient to ensure the reliability of the records.
-Does Theorem \ref{thm:main} challenge this? \end{question} \begin{answer} There are numerous good arguments that the Past Hypothesis (PH) and the Statistical Postulate together are sufficient to explain the reliability of the records.
+Does Theorem \ref{thm:main} challenge this? \end{question} \begin{answer} {There are numerous good arguments that the Past Hypothesis (PH) and the Statistical Postulate together are sufficient to explain the reliability of the records.
 An incomplete selection that cannot do justice to the literature is \cite{Feynman1967TheCharacterOfPhysicalLaw,Penrose1979SingularitiesAndTimeAsymmetry,DavidZAlbert2000TimeAndChance,Loewer2012TheEmergenceOfTimesArrowsAndSpecialScienceLawsFromPhysics,BarryLoewer2020MentaculusVision,EKChen2021BellsTheoremQuantumProbabilitiesSuperdeterminism,EKChen2022FundamentalNomicVagueness}.
-Critiques of the Boltzmann program can be found \eg in \cite{Earman2006ThePastHypothesisNotEvenFalse,Gryb2021NewDifficultiesForThePastHypothesis}.
+Critiques of the Boltzmann program can be found {\eg} in \cite{Earman2006ThePastHypothesisNotEvenFalse,Gryb2021NewDifficultiesForThePastHypothesis}.}

-Usually, the Past Hypothesis is formulated as the request that the initial state should be confined to a very restricted initial Hilbert subspace, or a relatively very small region of the phase space.
+Usually, the Past Hypothesis is formulated as the request that the initial state should be confined to a very restricted initial Hilbert subspace or a relatively very small region of the phase space.
 This, according to Boltzmann, would ensure the very low entropy of the initial state, necessary for the statistical account of the Second Law of Thermodynamics.
-But Theorem \ref{thm:main} and Corollary \ref{thm:SI} imply that there is more to the story, in particular that the Past Hypothesis has to depend on the dynamical law and to violate Statistical Independence, or to be extended with an additional condition or a law that guarantees these conditions.
-The attempt from Sec. \sref{s:counterexample} to build a model that escapes Theorem \ref{thm:main} confirms this, and may suggest how the dynamical law should intervene into the Past Hypothesis, even in a model that is intentionally built to separate as much as possible the initial conditions from the dynamics.
+But Theorem \ref{thm:main} and Corollary \ref{thm:SI} imply that there is more to the story, in particular, that the Past Hypothesis must depend on the dynamical law and violate Statistical Independence or be extended with an additional condition or a law that guarantees these conditions.
+The attempt from Section \sref{s:counterexample} to build a model that escapes Theorem \ref{thm:main} confirms this and may suggest how the dynamical law should intervene in the Past Hypothesis, even in a model that is intentionally built to separate as much as possible the initial conditions from the dynamics.

 \end{answer}